-Berlin after the Wall fell, Berlin is being established as a Cultural Centre.
+After the Wall fell, Berlin established itself as a Cultural Centre.
 After the West won, we can now see where it got them.
 In this diversity of today’s Berlin, is something for every one of us.
 Street art, culture, history, and many history lessons to remember for generations to come.
 This is a self-guided walking tour (with some U-Bahn in between) to discover Berlin Before and After the Wall regarding Berlin’s Culture.

 When I say everyone, I literally mean it.
 I talked to many people from all around the world, who have moved to Berlin.
 Because they simply love it.
 The creative vibes, the liberation and the artistic opportunities are hard to resist to, especially if you are a creator of art.
 And somehow, we all are.

 1. Berlin Before and After the Wall: How the West Won (and Where It Got Them)